sanchitdilipjain/rolling-update-in-ecs/docs/index.md

   3. How does AWS enable CI/CD?

-      - AWS offers different services which simplify to configure CI/CD pipelines, and further templatize these pipelines to promote the reusability for multiple services.
+      - AWS offers different services that simplify configuring CI/CD pipelines and further templatizing these pipelines to promote the reusability of multiple services.
 Relevant AWS services include:

         - AWS CodeCommit as source code repositories